 Martinsville is a somewhat small city located in the state of Virginia.
 With a population of 13,645 people and nine constituent neighborhoods, Martinsville is the 59th largest community in Virginia.

-Martinsville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Martinsville is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Martinsville who work in office and administrative support (14.43%), sales jobs (11.86%), and healthcare (6.10%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Martinsville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Martinsville is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Martinsville who work in office and administrative support (14.51%), sales jobs (10.57%), and healthcare (6.71%).

-The percentage of adults in Martinsville with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.63% of adults in Martinsville have a bachelor's degree or advanced degree.
+The education level of Martinsville citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.79% of adults 25 and older in Martinsville have a college degree.

-The per capita income in Martinsville in 2010 was $19,663, which is lower middle income relative to Virginia and the nation.
-This equates to an annual income of $78,652 for a family of four.
+The per capita income in Martinsville in 2010 was $21,899, which is lower middle income relative to Virginia, and middle income relative to the rest of the US.
+This equates to an annual income of $87,596 for a family of four.
 However, Martinsville contains both very wealthy and poor people as well.

 Martinsville is an extremely ethnically-diverse city.
 The people who call Martinsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Martinsville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Martinsville include German, Irish, French , and Scottish.